ubccapico/extract-discussion-posts/README.md

 5. Click on Ok
 6. Wait until the message below the "Ok" and "Cancel" says "Done"
 7. The HTML files will be in a folder in the same directory as the script, titled with the course you extracted the discussions from

+## How to run the script (can for Windows)
+Open the the main_app.py executable file!